abhhishek2433365/my_website/README.md

 # my_website

-Project Title & Logo (optional)
+1. Project Title & Logo (optional)

-Name of your project (Watch Waala! - Landing Page)
+  > Name of your project (Watch Waala! - Landing Page)

-(Optional) Add a screenshot or banner image.
+  > (Optional) Add a screenshot or banner image.

-Description
+2. Description

-Short summary of what your website is about.
+  > Short summary of what your website is about.

-Example:

    "Watch Waala! is a responsive landing page website to showcase stylish and modern watches.
 It has sections for product        arrivals, features, about, and contact."

-Features
+3. Features

-List what your website can do.
+  > List what your website can do.

-Example: Responsive navbar, arrivals section, contact form, product showcase, etc.
+    Responsive navbar, arrivals section, contact form, product showcase, etc.

-Project Structure / Tech Stack
+4. Project Structure / Tech Stack

-Mention you used HTML, CSS, Font Awesome, Google Fonts.
+  > Mention you used HTML, CSS, Font Awesome, Google Fonts.

-Show how files are organized (HTML file, CSS folder, images).
+  > Show how files are organized (HTML file, CSS folder, images).

-How to Run / Installation
+5. How to Run / Installation

-Tell users how they can view your site:
+  > Tell users how they can view your site:

-Clone/download repo
+  > Clone/download repo

-Open index.html in a browser
+  > Open index.html in a browser

-Or deploy with GitHub Pages/Netlify.

-Screenshots (Optional)
+6. Screenshots (Optional)

-Add images from your /images/ folder to show preview of homepage, arrivals, etc.
+  > Add images from your /images/ folder to show preview of homepage, arrivals, etc.

-Future Improvements (Optional)
+7. Future Improvements (Optional)

-Example: Shopping cart, animations, backend contact form, dark mode.
+  > Shopping cart, animations, backend contact form, dark mode.

-Author / Contact
+8. Author / Contact

-Your name, email, maybe LinkedIn/GitHub link.
+  > Your name, email, maybe LinkedIn/GitHub link.

-License (Optional)
+9. License (Optional)

-If you want others to use your code, add MIT License or leave it free.
+  > If you want others to use your code, add MIT License or leave it free.